 - Complete weekly maintenance checks and report any incidents or accidents.

-Pay by Experience Level for Van Driver
+What is the Pay by Experience Level for Van Drivers?

 Pay Difference by Location

 Employees with Van Driver in their job title in London, England: London earn an average of 3.6% more than the national average.
 These job titles also find higher than average salaries in Birmingham, England: Birmingham (3.3% more) and Manchester, England: Manchester (1.0% more).
 The lowest salaries can be found in Nottingham, England: Nottinghamshire (8.2% less), Leeds, England: West Yorkshire (5.3% less) and Bristol, England: Bristol (4.1% less).

 This data is based on 372 survey responses.